 Clearly, for a degenerate random substitution, the shuffle group is trivial.
-Conversely, the shuffle group for a $k$-branching substitution is always non-trivial.
-In fact, for a branching random substitution, as $\#\rsub^n(a)$ can be arbitrarily large, and $\Gamma_{n,a}$ is a symmetric group on $\#\rsub^n(a)$ elements, Cayley's theorem tells us that every finite group $G$ embeds into $\Gamma_{n,a}$ for some $n \geq 1$, $a \in \mc A$. \begin{prop} Let $\rsub$ be a recognisable, branching, compatible, random substitution.
-Any finite group $G$ embeds into the shuffle group $\Gamma$. \end{prop} \begin{remark} Given the above discussion, we now make the standing assumption that all random substitutions under consideration are branching, unless stated otherwise. \end{remark} Much more can be said about the structure of the shuffle group.
-Before introducing general results, we begin with a particularly illuminating example which showcases some of the more varied subgroups that can be found within the shuffle group.
+Conversely, the shuffle group for a branching substitution is always non-trivial.
+In fact, if a random substitution $\rsub$ is branching on $a$, then as $\#\rsub^n(a)$ can be arbitrarily large, and $\Gamma_{n,a}$ is a symmetric group on $\#\rsub^n(a)$ elements, Cayley's theorem tells us that every finite group $G$ embeds into $\Gamma_{n,a}$ for some $n \geq 1$, $a \in \mc A$. \begin{prop} Let $\rsub$ be a recognisable, branching, compatible, random substitution.
+Any finite group $G$ embeds into the shuffle group $\Gamma$. \end{prop} \begin{remark} Given the above discussion, we now make the standing assumption that all random substitutions under consideration are branching and recognisable, unless stated otherwise. \end{remark} Much more can be said about the structure of the shuffle group.
+Before introducing general results, we begin with a particularly illuminating example, which showcases some of the more varied subgroups that can be found within the shuffle group.

 \begin{example} Let $\rsub$ be a random substitution on the alphabet $\mc A = \{0, 1, 2\}$ given by

 Notice that $\rsub$ is invariant under cyclic permutation of letters.
 That is, if we define $\overline{a} \coloneqq a+1 \pmod 3$ and we extend this to words $u$, so that $\overline{u_1 \cdots u_k} \coloneqq \overline{u_1} \cdots \overline{u_k}$, then $u \in \rsub(a) \iff \overline{u} \in \rsub(\overline{a})$.
 Further, this extends to powers, so $u \in \rsub^k(a) \iff \overline{u} \in \rsub^k(\overline{a})$.